1999AZZAR/Autonomous_Mobile_Manipulator/docs/README.md

-# LKS Robot Project Documentation
+# Autonomous Mobile Manipulator Documentation

-This directory contains comprehensive documentation for the LKS Robot Project system.
+This directory contains comprehensive documentation for the Autonomous Mobile Manipulator system.

 ## Table of Contents